 I also keep various little task oriented calculators on mine.
 Just reset the thing as it got trashed again, don't have the names of the ones I kept on there.
 Have to refind them on the internet, unfortunately.

-system installed in a new school theater I am involved with.
+I am going to be using my Acer Pocket PC on Wednesday to help me fault find on a new audio system installed in a new school theater I am involved with.
 A microphone on stage wasn't working and because it has a number of patch panels between the stage and the booth I need a sound source.
 So I downloaded a tone generator and will feed a mono signal from this via a battery powered DI box through the signal path starting at the desk working to the stage.
 This way I won't need another person to help me.